 | Bitdefender VPN | 42.04/9.53 Mbps | 37.31/9.35 Mbps | 34.16/8.73 Mbps |

-Bitdefender VPN even includes something called Peer-to-Peer Apps, which automatically connect to the VPN server when you start torrenting.
-It’s a handy addition if you’re senile and suddenly start forgetting to fire up the VPN.
-Overall, both are exceptional here.
+Bitdefender VPN even includes Peer-to-Peer Apps, which automatically connect to a VPN server the moment you start torrenting.
+It’s a handy safety net for anyone who forgets to fire up the VPN first.

-It would be unwise to call these VPNs small, but if we said they’re the largest, we’d also be lying.
-Balance is key to everything and we think these providers struck it properly.
-Their server fleets are sufficient and they consist of:
+It would be unwise to call these VPNs small, but calling them the largest would also be a lie.
+Balance is key, and both providers struck it well:

 - 3,000+ servers in 105 countries with ExpressVPN